PIK-LPJmL/lpjmlkit/paper.md

 Developing tools for standard tasks, such as input preparation or basic output processing introduces inefficiencies and is error-prone as such on-demand solutions typically lack proper testing and documentation.
-In the natural sciences, the progressive development of complex process-based numerical models in low-level languages like C often comes at the expense of usability, so that they tend to be accessible only to experienced users [@wilson_best_2014].
+Traditional process-based numerical models in low-level languages can be challenging for less experienced users to operate, `lpjmlkit` provides a more user-friendly interface to the LPJmL model, making it easier for a wider range of users to conduct complex simulations.
-*lpjmlkit* has come to break with this trend and serve as a user interface for the LPJmL model, a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
+LPJmL is a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
-LPJmL has been used for more than a decade and was employed by researchers to conduct numerous studies in various research areas related the terrestrial biosphere.
+LPJmL has been used for more than a decade and was employed by researchers to conduct numerous studies in various research areas related to the terrestrial biosphere.
-To this end, the original dynamic global vegetation model (DGVM) LPJ [@Sitch2003] was extended by adding an improved representation of the hydrological cycle [@gerten_terrestrial_2004], by implementing managed land components, forming "LPJmL" (LPJ with *m*anaged *L*and)) [@bondeau_modelling_2007; @rolinski_modeling_2018; @lutz2019simulating;
+To this end, the original DGVM LPJ [@Sitch2003] was extended by adding an improved representation of the hydrological cycle [@gerten_terrestrial_2004], by implementing managed land components, forming "LPJmL" (LPJ with *m*anaged *L*and)) [@bondeau_modelling_2007; @rolinski_modeling_2018;@lutz2019simulating; @Porwollik2022cover], and by including the nitrogen cycle
-@Porwollik2022cover], and by including the nitrogen cycle [@von_bloh_implementing_2018].\
+[@von_bloh_implementing_2018].\
 This facilitated broader, interdisciplinary studies such as the work of
 @gerten_feeding_2020, which answered the question of whether it is possible to